 The department hosts a continuing education course entitled "Orthodontic Fellowship for the General Practitioner" to U.S.- and foreign-trained dental graduates designed to allow participants to increase their understanding of the orthodontic specialty and to improve their background for future application to an orthodontic specialty program.

 Length of fellowship

-This fellowship is for one calendar year starting 01 July of each year and ending 30 June of the following year.
+This fellowship is for one calendar year beginning on July 1 of each year through June 30 of the following year.

 Tuition and other costs

-The tuition will be $25,000 for in-state and $50,000 for out-of-state students (as determined by IU residency guidelines).
+The program fee is $25,000 for in-state and $50,000 for out-of-state students (as determined by IU residency guidelines).
 A computer that is compatible with IUSD standards is required to access various programs.
 A list of instruments required for various courses will be provided and the fellow can bring those or buy them from IUSD.
-Costs to attend local and national orthodontic meetings will be personal and depend on the fellow's interest.
+Costs to attend local and national orthodontic meetings will be the fellow's responsibility.
 They are not included in the continuing education tuition.
 However, the fellow can attend all orthodontic continuing education or programs arranged by the department at no cost.
 International students are required to enroll in the University's insurance program for post-graduate students.
 The cost will vary based on the University's fee policy.
 The participant fellow will be responsible on fulfilling the first half of the tuition by June 30 of the year of attendance and the second half by the first Monday of January.

 Number of fellows